 The primary way to maintain your waves is to keep brushing.
-Even though you’ve achieved the look you want, that doesn’t mean your brushing days are over.
+Even though you’ve achieved the look you were after, your brushing days aren’t over.
 You should continue doing your brushing regimen, as well as using a durag at night, which will keep your style intact.

-If you notice that you’re having trouble either getting or maintaining the wave style, most of the time, this issue comes down to a lack of brushing.
-You should be brushing three times a day to keep your waves intact.
+If you notice that you’re having a hard time either getting or maintaining the wave style, you should know that most of the time this issue is caused by a lack of brushing.
+You should be brushing three times a day to keep your waves looking great.

-We’ve said it already, but less is more when it comes to washing.
-You can rinse your hair as much as you need to, but shampooing should be reserved to just once a week.
+Less is more when it comes to washing.
+You can rinse your hair as much as you need to, but shampooing should be practiced just once a week.
 Always follow your shampoo with a good conditioner.